mskblackbelt/Chem357/Syllabus_DW Chem357.md

 : This course is intended to help you grow as a scientist by:
 :
-1. exposing you to a variety of modeling and characterization techniques, and
+1. exposing you to a variety of chemical modeling and characterization techniques, and
-2. guiding you towards the development of better reasoning and critical thinking skills for problem solving.
+2. guiding your development of better reasoning and critical thinking skills for problem solving.

-Books
+Course Materials
 :
 **Required:** One carbon copy laboratory notebook (available in the Hunter College bookstore).
-You do not need to buy a textbook for this class.
+There is no textbook for this course.
 I will provide handouts or post the relevant material on Blackboard for you.
 You should print out each lab and _must_ complete a summary of the lab procedure in your notebook before you come to class.

 :
 If you are interested in purchasing a physical laboratory book (entirely optional), many of our experiments will be modified from the standard physical chemistry laboratory lab manual by Garland, Nibler, and Shoemaker: _Experiments in Physical Chemistry,_ 7th Ed., 2003, McGraw-Hill, New York, NY.

-Grading
-:
-Your grade for this course will be based on the following factors:
-:
-- Attendance and participation in each and every laboratory period (40%)
-- A series of laboratory assignments (lab reports) to be completed at home.
-(60%)
-	- Pre-lab preparation (10% of each lab report)

-:
-Lab writeups for are due at the start of the class period following the completion lab.
-Writeups should be clear, concise evaluations of the experiment, including any observations, experimental procedures, instrumental methods and instrumentation used, computational methods and results, and any additional analyses you performed.

 Web site
 :
-As part of the course we will be using [Blackboard](https://bbhosted.cuny.edu).
-Instructions on how to access the course website on Blackboard can be found at: <http://bb.hunter.cuny.edu>.
+Instructions on how to access the course website on Blackboard can be found on the [Hunter College BlackBoard Announcement page][bb-announce].
 In addition to instructions for individual labs, announcements and additional resources will occasionally be posted on Blackboard.

 Attendance and Tardiness
 :